climatedu/climatedu/data/course/solutions.md

 - [En-Roads assignment](https://www.climateinteractive.org/tools/guided-assignment/)

-## But doesn’t fighting climate change hurt the economy?
+## The economics of fighting climate change

 Yes, policies like carbon prices will cost us jobs in fossil fuel industries and carbon-intensive businesses.
 But these losses will be balanced out by new jobs in renewable energy, environmental conservation, new infrastructure projects, and more.
 Research from Canada suggests that these new jobs will likely outnumber the old jobs, with 160,000 jobs being created in Canada alone while only 50,000 in fossil fuel industries will be lost ([source](https://cleanenergycanada.org/report/the-fast-lane-tracking-the-energy-revolution-2019/)).
 This is because most fossil fuel industries gain their value from minerals in the ground, like oil and coal, while renewables gain their value from human labor and technology.
 Profits from oil mostly go to whoever has the rights to the reserves, with comparatively few workers to pay salaries to, while renewable energy profits are spread out among a greater number of workers ([source](https://www.cbc.ca/news/business/employment-climate-economy-1.5384311)).
 Renewable energy prices are getting low enough to compete with fossil fuels: three quarters of US coal infrastructure is now more expensive than using renewable energy ([source](https://www.wri.org/blog/2020/07/economic-benefits-climate-action-us)).
 And while carbon taxes take money out of the economy, that money can be reinvested right back in as economic stimulus or welfare for the unemployed.